jude253/RedditBotProject/README.md

 # RedditBotProject
 I'm working on making some reddit bots and using NLTK

+Make sure you have praw installed so in the terminal dl praw:

+pip install praw

+or

+sudo pip install praw

+This is a very helpful wrapper for the reddit api

 The praw.ini file stores your reddit login credentials and you need to configure that first to run this, and keep it